VeniVidiVici404/Schema-Design-Database-Connection-in-Code/README.md

 feature branches with at least one teammate's approval before merging, so that our review process is reflected in the repo's history rather than just described here.

+## 7. Mock Data Disclaimer
+The mock data in `sql/02_mock_data.sql` was generated with the help of AI.
+Cities, neighborhoods, and general market patterns (rents, regulations, pricing ranges) were inspired by real-world context to make the data realistic, but the specific values, addresses, hosts, and listings are fictional and were not scraped or sourced from any real Airbnb dataset.